 I use LED light tape (these are the actual lights) which is sold on a long roll with an adhesive backing.
 On the tape, there are marks every couple inches where you can cut the tape to customize the length for your shelf.

 I cut the light strips to my desired length and planned for three strands of light per shelf about 4 inches apart.
 My dad taught me how to solder and I used old stereo wire to connect the strands at each end.
 (There are several YouTube videos like THIS one that show you how to solder – I promise, it’s easy!)
+IF YOU DON’T TO SOLDER, YOU CAN GET THESE CONNECTORS.

 The end of each roll of light tape has an adapter which I connected to a dimmer.
 The dimmer comes with its own remote control to change the light level.
 The end of that dimmer cable then connects to an AC adapter, much like the power cord to your laptop.